prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Default profiles
     - On AC: Balanced
     - On battery: Power Saving
+- QSTweak - Quick Setting Tweaker by qwreey
+  - Volume Mixer
+    - Add volume mixer (PuseAudio, Pipewire): Off
+  - Noti&Media
+    - Notification Widget: Off
+  - Quick Toggles
+    - Add more buttons
+      - DND Quick Toggle: Off
+    - Buttons to remove
+      - St_BoxLayout: On
+      - BrightnesItem: On
+      - NighLightToggle: On
+      - DarkModeToggle: On
+      - KeyboardBrightnessToggle: On
+      - RfkillToggle: On
+      - BackgroundAppsToggle: On
+      - MediaSection: On
+      - Notifications: On
 - Rounded Corners by lennart-k (disable if using multiple monitors)
 - Rounded Window Corners Reborn by flexagoon
   - In case it errors or doesn't work, run `dconf reset -f /org/gnome/shell/extensions/rounded-window-corners-reborn/` in Terminal